adamvizly/english-stories/README.md

 - Generate or retrieve stories based on topic and English proficiency level
 - Stories are tailored to match the user's English level (beginner, intermediate, advanced)
-- Uses Groq AI with Mixtral-8x7b model for high-quality story generation
+- Uses Google's Gemini model for high-quality story generation
 - Persistent storage of stories in SQLite database
 - RESTful API endpoints for story retrieval and generation